 Applications:

 One of the main practical applications for mental rotation tasks is to identify people who are especially good at visual thinking about physical spaces.
 Think about the skills it takes to be a good architect, mechanical engineer, an expert carpenter, or welder.
 Some people are really good at using mental imagery to guide their actions, and some people are not very good at all, reporting that they don’t even really see pictures in their mind’s eye the way most people do.
 The mental rotation test is a good way to identify exceptionally good and exceptionally bad visualizers in order to help people find the best uses of their abilities.

+Mental rotation has also been an important part of neuroscience research aimed at understanding the parts of the occipital and parietal lobes involved in human vision.
+One of the most surprising findings is that when people mentally rotate objects without looking at them, there is an enormous amount of brain activity in visual cortex and brain areas generally thought to be involved in seeing.
+In other words, the brain systems used to actually see visual stimuli are also used to imagine visual stimuli.

 Legend: